vinci1it2000/schedula/README.rst

 vehicle run.

-To get the syntax of the ``co2mpas`` console-command, open a console where you have installed CO2MPAS (see Install_ above) and type:
+To get the syntax of the ``co2mpas`` console-command, open a console where you have installed CO2MPAS (see :ref:`begin-install` above) and type:

 .. code-block:: bash